 Vanilla is a highly prized ingredient in many recipes, but how do we know which sort to use?

-A couple of this month’s Sweet treat recipes (page 86) list vanilla paste as an ingredient, while vanilla extract is called for in our sweet gluten-free breakfasts (page 73).
+Many of our baking and sweet treat recipes list vanilla paste as an ingredient, while others call for vanilla extract.
 What’s the difference, and what about vanilla beans and vanilla essence?

 Vanilla bean (or pod)